acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 <span>With no input buffering the player presses and releases the jump action before ground contact but the character doesn't jump.</span>
 </div>

-When developing the [beatemup prototype](https://arielsan.itch.io/beatemup) I created an Input Buffer to process all the player actions including combos.
-It ended up being super useful for all the other mini games I worked on, including the endless runner game.
-What I do is I just decide when to read from the buffer or when to read directly from the control actions depending on what I want case by case.
+When developing the [beatemup prototype](https://arielsan.itch.io/beatemup) I implemented an Input Buffer to process all the player actions in order to perform combos.
+It ended up being super useful for all the other prototypes and mini games including the current one.
+What I normally do is, depending each mechanic, to read from the buffer or directly from the control actions.

-So, to start a jump, I check the general input buffer to see if there is a jump there, so when the other conditions met, for example being over ground, and there are no other just in time actions, then I start a jump.
+In the case of starting an new jump I check the input buffer to see if there is a jump action there, so when the other conditions are met, for example being over ground, then I start a jump.
+There are cases where I prefer to start a dash instead of a jump but that is defined by the priority of the character's actions, and might also depend on checking the most recent action in the buffer as well (case by case).

 <div class="post-image">
 <video width="400" height="300" controls>